 The funding for purchase and delivery of corn to feed the waterfowl viewed at Swan Park for the past 25 years was paid in its entirety by Sheila Lawrence with the generous help of a few of her close friends and countless Swan Park visitors.
 Contrary to what you may believe no financial support is provided by any municipal or state agencies.
 Since Sheila’s passing a foundation had been created to continue her legacy and to promote and grow this Monticello winter treasure.
 If you would like to help continue the growth of this flock of Trumpeter Swans you may do so my making a donation to the Swan City Heritage Foundation.
-(A 501(C)(3) Non-profit status is pending.)
-Send your payments to;
+(A 501(C)(3) Non-profit status has been granted) Send your payments to;

-Swan City Heritage Foundation C/O Monticello Chamber
+Swan City Heritage Foundation

 PO Box 192

 Swan Park is accessible from the River View pathway.
 From the pathway, turn left on Mississippi Drive; Mississippi Drive is an on-road route to the park.
 View the pathway mapSwan Feeding Program

 For 35 years, Swan Park has been home to a privately-led artificial feeding program for trumpeter swans.
 Sheila Lawrence, the Swan Lady, began feeding the swans in the mid-1980s when their population was critically low in Minnesota.
 As she fed these beautiful birds along the banks of the river, more swans began to gather.
 Eventually the daily feeding of corn was drawing more than 3,000 birds during the Minnesota winters.
 She remained dedicated to her swans until her death in 2011, when the feeding program was continued by her husband, Jim Lawrence.